InSumma/Automated-UI-Testing/README.md

 ```

 ## Using library in unit test project
-To use the library in the unit test project, follow the following steps:
+To use the library in the unit test project, follow these steps:
 1. Create new unit test (project).
 2. Import Automated UI Test library.
 3. Call the `StartUp.Run` method: